Maclain Way: The Battered Bastards of Baseball

-Maclain directed and produced his debut documentary, The Battered Bastards of Baseball, along with his brother Chapman Way.
-The film told the story of the Portland Mavericks and premiered at the 2014 Sundance Film Festival, where it was acquired and later released by Netflix as one of their first original documentary films.
-In 2018, he directed a documentary series, Wild Wild Country, along with Chapman Way for Netflix about the controversial guru Bhagwan Shree Rajneesh (Osho).
-In 2021, he produced the Netflix documentary series "Untold" and directed Untold: Crimes and Penalties and Untold: Breaking Point, along with Chapman Way.
+In 2014, Maclain directed and produced the documentary, The Battered Bastards of Baseball, which told the story of the Portland Mavericks, along with his brother Chapman Way.
+The film premiered at the 2014 Sundance Film Festival, where it was acquired and later released by Netflix as one of their first original documentary films.
+The documentary received the Tribeca Film Institute/ESPN prize for a documentary that “changes the way people think about sports.”